ST10440454/Money-Assist/README.md

 Authentication
 - Register and log in with email and password
 - Passwords are hashed with SHA-256 + a random salt — never stored in plain text
-- Sessions are persisted in EncryptedSharedPreferences (Android Keystore / AES-256-GCM)
+- Sessions are persisted in EncryptedSharedPreferences

 Onboarding
 - First-run wizard walks new users through: